4 Things To Think About Before You Make Money From Your Hobby

 Whether you want to earn extra income or just looking for a way to make your hobby self-sustaining, it’s important that you first consider four important things.
 Points that I’ve seen other people, as well as I, failed to think about before turning a hobby into an income opportunity.

-Making money from your hobby needs an additional investment on your time.
+Making money from your hobby needs additional investment in your time.

 This one is pretty self-explanatory.
 Adding a “business aspect” to your hobby will entail additional time on your part.